pcmaldonado/IMDb/EDA/README.md

 	</tr>
 </table>
 </details>

 <br>

-<i>And check the cast and crew that work on the best titles of 2021 (more than 100K votes and above 8.0 average rating) [here](https://public.tableau.com/app/profile/paula2733/viz/BestCrew2021_imdbdata/Dashboard1) on Tableau ! </i>

-<br><br>
+## Genres
-Finally, knowing the industry can be helpful.
-The genre that has developped the more in the last 20 years is the “Documentary” genre, going from 25,874 total titles in 2001 up to 107,812 in 2021 (i.e. 7.4% annual growth), and the second most growing genre is the “Short”, with 6.36% annual growth rate.
-Finally, the most common genres, “Drama” and “Comedy”, also continue growing.
+Finally, it can be helpful to know how the sector evolves.
+The genre that has grown the most over the past 20 years is the "Documentary" genre, from 25,874 total titles in 2001 to 107,812 in 2021 (a 7.4% annual growth rate), while the second fastest growing genre is the "Short Film" genre, with a 6.4% annual growth rate.
+Finally, the most common genres, "Drama" and "Comedy," also continue to grow, but at lower rates (~5% and 4.6% annual growth rates, respectively).

 ![tot_titles_genre_year.gif](https://github.com/pcmaldonado/IMDb/blob/main/EDA/tot_titles_genre_year.gif)